cachandlerdev/chessata/api_documentation.md

 The server will then check whether that code is currently in use, and send back information accordingly.
 - If the game code is not in use, then a new game will be initialized, and the server will wait for another user to join over that same game code.
 - If the game code is in use, but there is only one player in the lobby, then it will connect the other player and start the match.
-- TODO: If there are already two players in the lobby, the server will allow the client to spectate the in-progress game.
+- If there are already two players in the lobby, the server will allow the client to spectate the in-progress game.

 ## Board Format
 The server exposes boards as a 64-size array of integers, as demonstrated below.